Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 • Supply chain optimization

-• Vertical integration of components
+• Vertical integration of components (custom motors, joints fabricated in-house)

 • Cost reduction through design innovation